Since the establishment of the PKD Foundation in 1982 . . .

-Since then, the PKD Foundation, headquartered in Kansas City, has continued to invest in research and researchers.
-These researchers include Vicente Torres, M.D., Jim Calvet, Ph.D., Ronald Perrone, M.D., Terry Watnick, M.D., Arlene Chapman, M.D., Steve Somlo, M.D., and many others.
-A host of institutions have been supported by the Foundation as well, including Mayo Clinic Translational PKD Center, University of Kansas, Tufts University, University of Maryland and Yale University.
+Since then, the PKD Foundation, headquartered in Kansas City, has continued investing in research and researchers.
+These researchers include: Vicente Torres, M.D., Jim Calvet, Ph.D., Ronald Perrone, M.D., Terry Watnick, M.D., Arlene Chapman, M.D., Steve Somlo, M.D., and many others.
+A host of institutions have been supported by the Foundation as well, including Mayo Clinic Translational PKD Center, University of Kansas, Tufts University, University of Maryland, and Yale University.

 Learn about our progress toward a future without PKD.